avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 The filtered alignment is shorter, but is missing some of the poorly conserved regions of the original alignment.

+Note that it is not a good idea to filter out too much of your alignment, as if you are left with few columns in your filtered alignment, you will be basing your phylogenetic tree upon a very short alignment (little data), and so the tree may be unreliable.
+Therefore, you need to achieve a balance between discarding the dodgy (poorly aligned) parts of your alignment, and retaining enough columns of the alignment that you will have enough data to based your tree upon.

 Calculating genetic distances between protein sequences
 -------------------------------------------------------